West of the Pecos (1945 film): Plot

 Colonel Lambreth's health is poor, so daughter Rill persuades him to leave his Chicago meat-packing business behind and move to their Texas cattle ranch.
 Her fiancé, lawyer Clyde Corbin, stays behind.

-On the trail, a couple of cowboys, Pecos Smith and sidekick Chito Rafferty, pull up to demand driver Tex Evans pay their back wages.
-After they ride off, the stagecoach is attacked by bandits.
-Circling back, the cowboys are told by the mortally wounded Tex that he was shot by Sam Sawtelle.
+On the trail, a couple of cowboys, Pecos Smith and his sidekick Chito Rafferty ride up to the stagecoach the Lambreths are riding.
+Pecos picks up the payment for cattle he sold from Tex Evans, who is riding shotgun.
+After they ride off, the stagecoach is attacked by bandits, and Tex is shot.
+The cowboys hear the gunfire and investigate.
+The mortally wounded Tex tells them that he was shot by Sam Sawtelle.

 The stage proceeds to town with Jeff Slinger at the reins.
 Rill, harassed in town, tucks her hair into her hat and disguises herself as a boy to be left alone.

-Brad Sawtelle, brother of Sam, organizes a posse of vigilantes to find Tex's killer.
+Brad Sawtelle, Sam's brother, organizes a posse of vigilantes to find Tex's killer.
 Pecos gets to Sam first and shoots him.

 The colonel and Rill get lost en route to their ranch.
 Pecos and Chito assist them and are offered jobs.
-Chito tries to woo the Lambreths' maid, Suzanne, but where Rill is concerned, Pecos still doesn't know she's a woman.
+Chito tries to woo the Lambreths' maid, Suzanne, but where Rill is concerned, Pecos still does not know she is a woman.
 Corbin comes to Texas and senses that Rill is now in love with someone else.

 Brad and his men believe Pecos to be an accomplice in the stagecoach robbery and murder.
 Pecos proves that the one responsible was Slinger, who is shot dead by Brad.
-A marshal places Brad under arrest and Rill and Pecos finally get to know each other better.
+A marshal places Brad under arrest, and Rill and Pecos finally get to know each other better.